richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 socket.
 To do so in a uniform way the libraries use an extension to the programming language they're written in.
 This extension is written in the C-language and installed when the language specific agent is installed.

+## Impact

+The impact of an action on an application is based on its usage compared to other actions.
+When one controller action or job takes more time or is executed more often than others its impact grows.

+For example:

+- Action A is triggered 1000 times with an average duration of 0.5 seconds.
+  The combined duration is 500 seconds.
+- Action B is triggered 500 times with an average duration of 3 seconds.
+  The combined duration is 1500 seconds.

+Total combined duration of both actions is 2000 seconds.

+- Action A has an impact of 25% (500 / 2000).
+- Action B has an impact of 75% (1500 / 2000).

 ## Instrumentation